-It’s possible that you are no more using a Windows 10 account and have now created a new account with all new credentials.
+It’s possible that you are no more using a Windows 10 or windows 11 account and have now created a new account with all new credentials.
 This means, that the fingerprint that was set up for Windows Hello in the old account, won’t be valid for the new account for obvious reasons.
 But, if you still try to use the same fingerprint for the new account, it will throw a Windows Hello error “That fingerprint has already been set up on another account.
 Try a different finger.”

 To start with, Windows Hello is a security feature that allows you to login using your fingerprint on devices that support fingerprint sensor.
 So, the fingerprint is specific to the account.
 When you change accounts and try the same fingerprint, it will throw an error because the fingerprint may already be saved in the BIOS/UEFI.
 However, this issue can fixed.
 Let’s see how.